- 11+ Best Luxury & Gated Home Communities in The Bahamas [2025] - October 9, 2025

 - Great international schools and education programs

-- Abundance of amenities in the exclusive Lyford Cay Club
+- An abundance of amenities in the exclusive Lyford Cay Club

 - A luxurious but laid back environment